GreyMilton/house-of-games-api/newREADME.md

 Provided you have a GitHub account (free), you can `fork` this repo (optional) by clicking the `fork` in the top right of your window at `insert github link`.
 This will copy all of the repo information into a new repo attached to your own GitHub account.

-To then `clone` (copy) this Forked version, or the original if you prefer, to your own machine, click on the big green button `Code` also towards the top right of your screen (but further down and in), and copy the link found there.
+To then `clone` (copy) this Forked version, or the original repo if you prefer, to your own machine, click on the big green button `Code` also towards the top right of your screen (but further down and in), and copy the link found there.
 (Or you could simply copy the url in the address bar).

-Type `git clone` and paste the url into your terminal and press enter:
+Type `git clone` into your terminal, and paste the copied url next to it.
+Then press enter:
 `````
 git clone "https://github.com/..."
 `````

-Now open the repo with your program of choice (VSCode is a good one).
+Now open the repo with your coding program of choice (VSCode is a good one).
 <br>
 <br>